pivotal/docs-platform-automation/docs/how-to-guides/setting-up-s3.md

 ## Reference Resources Pipeline

 The [resources pipeline][reference-resources]
-may be used to download dependencies from Pivnet and place them into a trusted S3 bucket.
+may be used to download dependencies from Tanzu Network and place them into a trusted S3 bucket.
 The various `resources_types` use the [Concourse S3 Resource type][concourse-s3-resource]
 and several Platform Automation tasks to accomplish this.